 At Davlin Farm we have a small flock of Cotswolds.
 We are in love with this docile, breed.
 Their long locks and quiet disposition are very endearing.
 We spoil them with lush pasture and shade inside the barn with fans on hot summer days!
-Our sheep are registered with CBA and ACRA.
+Our sheep are registered with CBA.
 We shear twice a year and have a staple that is about 5”.

 Cotswolds are a heritage breed, part of the English Longwool family of sheep.
 They are listed currently as threatened by The Livestock Conservancy.
 We are concerned about this status and are committed to raising quality stock.
-Cotswolds have a fleece with an average length of 10 to 13 inches per year, weighing up to 15 pounds.
+Cotswolds have a fleece that grows an average of 10 to 13 inches per year, weighing up to 15 pounds.
 Their wool hangs in curly locks from their body and also covers their head, with a long forelock that hangs over their face.
-Mature sheep weigh between 200 and 300 pounds.
+Mature sheep weigh between 175 and 250 pounds.
 Cotswold wool has beautiful luster, takes dye very well, and is very durable.
 The locks can also be used for spinning artisan style yarn or used for Santa beards and doll hair.
 It is also easy to felt.

 We have wonderful Buckeye chickens.
 They are a Heritage bird and the only breed developed by an Ohio woman, in the late 1800s.
 Nettie Metcalf created an American Standard Breed chicken on her own.
 She was a hobby farmer who crossed one chicken with another over several years to create the Buckeye – a mahogany red-and-black-feathered bird.
 We chose Buckeyes because they are mild mannered, great for free range, hardy and tolerate our hot summers and cold winters.
 They are a great all-round chicken, meaning that they are good for egg laying, a great backyard chicken and taste good as well.